Treblle/docs/src/pages/en/who-is-treblle-for.md

 layout: ../../layouts/MainLayout.astro
 ---

-Treblle was designed and created for developers by developers who typically build and consume APIs.
+Treblle was designed for both non-technical roles that monitor, analyze and manage APIs, and technical roles that build, ship and maintain them on daily basis.

 **Application programming interfaces(APIs)** are used to communicate and transfer information back and forth between a client(website, app, IoT, watch, phone, car, game, tv, etc) and a database.